jackweinbender/sweetpeonies.com/_posts/2012-07-28-pink-burgundy-altar-arrangement.markdown

 layout: post
 author: tiffany
 title: "Pink & Burgundy Altar Arrangement"
-assets: /assets/images2012-07-28pink-burgundy-altar-arrangement
+assets: /assets/images/2012-07-28-pink-burgundy-altar-arrangement/
 categories:
-- flowers
+- Flowers
 - Home
+- In The Garden
+- The Farm
+tags:
+- Altart
+- Burgundy
+- Diy
+- Flowers
+- Pink
-- in the garden
+- Pitcher
-- the farm
+- Wedding Arrangement
 ---

 I feel like I say this every week but yesterday’s farm flowers were _gorgeous_!
 Seriously.
 Kristin took eight buckets of flowers to a wedding in Virginia.
 You would think with eight buckets gone we wouldn’t have many left to work with but that was not the case.
 Instead, we (Linda and I) made a record amount of market bouquets–a grand total of 50 (trust me, that’s a lot).